When you’re a kid you don’t know what a mental illness is.

 “Marina, I think you’re hurting it,” I just said very quietly.

 She immediately stopped and let the kitten drop into her lab.
 It staggered a bit, before it tumbled into her lab, exhausted.
 I could tell that it was breathing from the quick pumps of its chest.

 She looked over at me and started laughing.
 “Just kidding,” she said sweetly.

 Back then, those simple words assured me she really had been only kidding.
 As we grew up though, I realized that she would have killed that kitten.

 This was also the girl I fell in love with.

 Hello, it would mean the world to me to get some feedback, so please leave a review and I will try to get the next chapter up as soon as possible.
 Thank you! ^^

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JustaWriterWrite a Review